 Contribute to FLOSS projects (non-programmers and programmers welcomed) & #ILoveFS Social - Oliver Geer

-Happy #ILoveFS day 2026!
 It's a great time to get involved with and help out the FLOSS communities that develop projects in the interest of everyday people, by everyday people.
-Whether you write code, build communities, translate, report or prioritise bugs, or want to do so, we can guide you to do so.
+Whether you want to (or already do!) write code, build communities, translate, report or prioritise bugs, we can teach you to do so.
 Contribute to FLOSS you are already involved in, software you use on a daily basis (like Zotero, Anki, Thunderbird, or Moodle), or learn about fascinating new FLOSS to contribute to.

 This should be a welcoming and social but also collaborative and helpful event.
-You can also come just for the atmosphere, which should be present on this I Love Free Software day (you may end up contributing in a way you didn't even know was possible)!
+You can also come just for the atmosphere (you may end up contributing in a way you didn't even know was possible), which should be present on this I Love Free Software Day!

 Attending